 Delusions of grandeur.

-Nancy: You hate bugs, dirt, temperatures above 75 degrees, and you managed to kill 2 air plants, a succulent, and a cactus just this year alone.
+Nancy: You hate bugs, dirt, temperatures above 75 degrees, and you managed to kill 2 air plants, a succulent, and a cactus just last year alone.

 Me: The cactus was not my fault.
 The cat was involved.

 Nancy: Why not just order fresh herbs to use in making cocktails?